JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 ## General notes on metaprogramming
-According to an excellent talk of Steven Johnson mentioned above, you shoul use metaprogramming sparingly, as it is very powerfull, but it is generally difficult to read and it can lead to unexpected errors.
+According to an excellent [talk](https://www.youtube.com/watch?v=mSgXWpvQEHE) of Steven Johnson, you should use metaprogramming sparingly, as it is very powerful, but it is generally difficult to read and it can lead to unexpected errors.
 Julia allows you to interact with the compiler at two levels.
 1. After the code is parsed to AST, you can modify it through **macros**.
 2. When SSA form is being typed, you can create custom functions trough the **generated functions**.
 3. More functionalities are coming from through the [JuliaCompilerPlugins](https://github.com/JuliaCompilerPlugins) project, but we will not talk about them (yet).